 I love to smoke chicken in my pellet grill!
 Smoked chicken is tasty, affordable and fast…you have to love that combination!
-There are a lot of different ways to smoke a chicken but one of my favorites is to spatchcock the bird which makes it cook just a little bit faster than usual.
+There are a lot of different ways to smoke a chicken but one of my favorites is this pellet grill spatchcock chicken recipe which makes it cook just a little bit faster than usual.

 You are going to start by using a pair of kitchen shears to remove the backbone from the chicken.

 Simply cut down one side of the backbone and then do the other side.
 Once the backbone is out, flip the chicken over and press down on the keel to flatten the bird.

 Here is a nice video that walks you through the spatchcock technique.

 Ideally you want to brine the chicken in the refrigerator for at least four hours and up to overnight if possible.
 After the chicken has brined, rise it with cold water and pat dry with paper towels.

 Once the bird has brined it is full of salt and sugar so all that it really needs is a little bit of peanut oil on the skin and a dusting of black pepper.